phorton1/Arduino-fridgeController/docs/design.md

   If connected as a STA, the STA_SSID of the device is shown as the status
 - **POWER** - shows the sensed voltage into the Inverter (12V) and the sensed voltage from the Buck Converter (5V) powering the ESP32.
+- **CLEAR_ERROR** - Screen only shows up if there is an INV_ERROR.
+Clears the INV_ERROR for an immediate restart attempt.
 - **SETPOINT_HIGH** - Allows for editing the SETPOINT_HIGH value.
 - **SETPOINT_LOW** - Allows for editing the SETPOINT_LOW value.
 - **FRIDGE_MODE** - Allows for editing the FRIDGE_MODE enumerated value.